Marnie Hughes-Warrington

-Marnie Hughes-Warrington is an Australian academic who currently serves as professor of history at the University of South Australia, where she has also served since 2020 as Deputy Vice-Chancellor (Research and Enterprise).
+Marnie Hughes-Warrington is an Australian academic who currently serves as professor of history at the University of South Australia (UniSA), where she has also served since 2020 as Deputy Vice-Chancellor (Research and Enterprise).
 She previously worked at the Australian National University.
 Her areas of expertise are the philosophy of history, historiography, and world history.

+Hughes-Warrington served as UniSA's Standing Acting Vice-Chancellor from 2023-2025.
+Additionally, she was thrice appointed as acting Vice-Chancellor and President of UniSA in David Lloyd's absence.

 Early life and education

 Hughes-Warrington was born in Victoria and grew up in Tasmania.
 She studied Philosophy and History at the University of Tasmania from 1988 to 1991, and graduated with a Bachelor of Education with First Class Honours with majors in history and philosophy in 1992.

 She was chosen as a Rhodes Scholar in 1992, and completed her DPhil at Merton College, Oxford, where she served as President of the Middle Common Room.
 Her thesis, completed in 1995, is entitled Historical imagination and education, and focuses on the philosophy of history and education of R. G. Collingwood.